Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 Note that it does not archive pages that are dynamically generated.
 Also website owners can request to have their site excluded from the archive.

+### InSSIDer

+InSSIDer isa GUI-based Wifi scanner to visualize and analyze wireless networks.
+It is mostly used to identify signal overlap and channel interference.